 Free

-Don’t miss AH Reed Memorial Kauri Park before you leave the Whangarei Falls area, as you can access this kauri park via the Hatea River Walkway.
+Don’t miss AH Reed Memorial Kauri Park before you leave the Whangarei Falls area, as you can access this Kauri park via the Hatea River Walkway.
+It’s one of the activities in Whangārei that’s too often overlooked.

-Here, a trail and boardwalk will take you through dense forest where you will want to take time to enjoy the native flora including some 500-year-old kauri trees and nikau palm trees.
+Here, a trail and boardwalk will take you through dense forest where you will want to take time to enjoy the native flora, including some 500-year-old kauri trees and nikau palm trees.
 The Canopy Walkway leads to Pukenui Falls.

-Have a Māori culture experience
+Have a Māori cultural experience

-One of the really unique opportunities in Whangarei will take you on a spiritual journey with Tu Tiki Tours.
+One of the really unique opportunities in Whangarei will take you on a spiritual journey with Tu Tika Tours.
 Packed with authentic activities, your immersion begins as you are welcomed into your host’s home.

 Experience the Māori culture for yourself, hear stories, try homemade Māori bread, and perhaps even learn some songs, make a flax flower, or prepare your own hāngi (earth oven).